yknx4/api-diff/README.md

 3. A secondary instance running the same known-good code as the primary instance

 As Api-Diff receives a request, it is multicast and sent to your candidate, primary, and secondary instances.
-When those services send responses back, Diffy compares those responses and looks for two
+When those services send responses back, Api-Diff compares those responses and looks for two
 things:

 1. Raw differences observed between the candidate and primary instances.